RicherMans/AudioCaption/README.md

 This script creates a new directory `ENCODERMODEL_DECODERMODEL/TIMESTAMP`.
 On a CPU the training might take about half an hour for one epoch ( we run by default for 20 ).
 On a GPU the training is much faster, approximately couple of minutes on a GTX1080.

 The training creates for each epoch one `model_EPOCH.th` file in the output directory.
-Finally after training finished, the script will use the best model (according to PPL) in order to generate sentences given some input features (by default data/labels/dev_cn.json)
+Finally after training finished, the script will use the best model (according to PPL) in order to generate sentences given some input features (by default the same that were used for training)

 ## Evaluating